mctavishmcardle/gira/.gira/25-exit-out-directly-on-search-if-nothing-is-turned-up.gira.md

 TODO
-# Exit out directly on search if nothing is turned up
+# BUG: Exit out directly on search if nothing is turned up

 # issues